williamwei2025/Haptic-Tests/README.md

 ## Create Advanced Pattern Players for More Granular Control

-To get more granular control over individual haptics, such as looping, or starting and stopping playback at specific times, create and maintain advanced pattern players using [`CHAdvancedPatternPlayer`](https://developer.apple.com/documentation/corehaptics/chhapticadvancedpatternplayer) instead of using [`playPattern`](https://developer.apple.com/documentation/corehaptics/chhapticengine/3043659-playpattern).
+To have more granular control over individual haptics, such as configuring their pausing, resuming, and seeking behavior, create and maintain advanced pattern players using [`CHAdvancedPatternPlayer`](https://developer.apple.com/documentation/corehaptics/chhapticadvancedpatternplayer) instead of using [`playPattern`](https://developer.apple.com/documentation/corehaptics/chhapticengine/3043659-playpattern).

 ``` swift
 self.advancedPlayer = try! self.hapticEngine.createAdvancedPlayer(with:ahapPattern!)